Space 7,200 sq ft

 What if you had a friend who had both the coolest apartment imaginable and also the greatest taste in everything from furniture, clothes, accessories, dishes and literally anything else you’d find in a NYC apartment?
 And…it was all for sale!
 This is the cutting edge idea behind The Line.
 We were brought in by The Line to find the quintessential New York apartment that would be an invitation only space used as the showpiece for their collection and online platform.

-The problem was that we needed to find this apartment not in an already converted residential building, but in a commercial space.
-No one lives in this apartment.
-It is a showpiece, not a residence.
+First challenge: build this showpiece vision in a commercial space.
 While creating the illusion of an apartment, we also needed to address the practical realities of running a business with its back-of-house operations and certificate of occupancy requirements.

-There’s a vibe to SoHo that is distinctly New York.
-The cast iron buildings, the cobble stone streets, the pedigree of artists and innovators who have lived there, the great stores and restaurants, the people…you just feel cool being there.
+There’s a vibe to SoHo that is distinctly New York –the cast iron buildings, the cobble stone streets, the pedigree of artists and innovators who have lived there, the great stores and restaurants, and the people.
 Greene Street, between Spring and Broome is about as good as it gets.
-After much debate we zeroed in on two contiguous floors at 76 Greene Street.
+After much debate we zeroed in on two contiguous floors at 76 Greene Street; built in 1872, this building perfect features: original high tin ceilings, beautiful cast iron columns, and large windows to allow natural sunlight.

-Finding the right space was a challenge, but securing the lease was a dogfight.
-Once we set our sights on 76 Greene we found ourselves in direct competition with a major retailer who wanted these floors.
-We didn’t have nearly the balance sheet they did and on top of this (but not surprisingly) the Landlord didn’t understand our concept.
+Whereas originally we planned on dividing one floor into two distinct uses, this plan allowed us to designate one floor 'The Apartment' and curation of The Line and the other the back office.
+If finding the right space was a challenge, securing the lease was a dogfight.
+Once we set our sights on 76 Greene, we found ourselves in direct competition with a major retailer with a more qualified balance sheet and a landlord who didn’t quite understand our concept.

-From there, it was all about the build-out and turning the dream of The Line’s apartment into a reality.
-We worked closely with both the landlord and the architect to help this process along.
+To address this, we sold the landlord on a story of innovation, youthful passion and past successes—the very essence of SoHo.
+From there, we coordinated with the architect to perfect the build-out and curate the apartment vision.
 In the end, The Line got their dream apartment on one of the best blocks in SoHo with their office one floor above.
 That’s life in the big city.